mvboven/cmv-vaccination/README.md

 The above results make intuitive sense, and can be explained in biological terms.

 It is convenient to have the maximum a posteriori (MAP) estimate at hand for forward simulations from the endemic equilibrium.
-The MAP has been used to draw some of some of the figures in the  manuscript:
+The MAP is also used to draw some of the figures in the  manuscript:

 ```r